python-rapidjson/python-rapidjson/docs/api.rst

                                 the value to use instead of the :class:`dict`
    :param bool use_decimal: whether :class:`Decimal` should be used for float values
    :param bool allow_nan: whether ``NaN`` values are recognized
+   :param bool native_numbers: whether use arch's native numbers or not
    :param int datetime_mode: how should :class:`datetime` and :class:`date` instances be
                              handled
    :param int uuid_mode: how should :class:`UUID` instances be handled